-It is a well-known fact that the fate of a case is determined in the first lines: will it be read, or, in the case of students who are "forced" to read it to the end, will they read it with pleasure and interest, or with reluctance?
+It is a well-known fact that the fate of a case is determined in the first lines: will it be read, or - in the case of students who are "forced" to read it to the end - will it be read with pleasure and interest, or with reluctance?

 The first lines (comprising the first paragraph or, if they are short, the first two or three paragraphs) should not be a summary of the case.
-Rather, their purpose is to "set the table" by giving the readers a general idea of what the case is about and what is expected of them.
-If it is a decision-making case, the first paragraph should give a clear indication of the type of decision required as well as of the decision maker.
+Rather, their purpose is to "set the stage" by giving the readers a general idea of what the case is about and what is expected of them.
+If it is a decision-making case, the first paragraph should give a clear indication of the type of decision required and of whom the decision maker is.
 If it is an analytical case, the first paragraph provides information on the type of events that readers will be called upon to analyze.
 If there is a "twist" to the case, it should not be revealed in order to keep an element of surprise regarding the outcome.
 This is also where a broad outline of the case context should be given, with information on the type of firm, area of activity, etc.

-&lt;sup>1 Case produced by Laurence Prud'Homme and Laurent Lapierre, (IJCSM, Vol. 4, No. 5, Dec.
+&lt;sup>1 Case produced by Laurence Prud'Homme and Laurent Lapierre (IJCSM, Vol. 4, No. 5, Dec.
 2006).

-&lt;sup>2 Case produced by Maurice Lemelin and Virginia Bodolica, (IJCSM, Vol. 5, No. 3, Dec.
+&lt;sup>2 Case produced by Maurice Lemelin and Virginia Bodolica (IJCSM, Vol. 5, No. 3, Dec.
 2007).

-&lt;sup>3 Case produced by Yves-Marie Abraham, Olivier Irrmann and Antoine Roy-Larouche, (IJCSM, Vol. 5, No. 3, Dec.
+&lt;sup>3 Case produced by Yves-Marie Abraham, Olivier Irrmann, and Antoine Roy-Larouche (IJCSM, Vol. 5, No. 3, Dec.
 2007).

-&lt;sup>4 Case produced by Chantale Mailhot and Anne Mesny, (IJCSM, Vol. 6, No. 2, 2008).
+&lt;sup>4 Case produced by Anne-Marie Croteau, Suzanne Rivard, and Jean Talbot (IJCSM, Vol. 9, No. 3, Sept.
+2011).

-&lt;sup>5 Case produced by Normand Turgeon, Sara Loudyi and Michel Tremblay, (IJCSM, Vol. 10, No. 2, 2012).
+&lt;sup>5 Case produced by Normand Turgeon, Sara Loudyi, and Michel Tremblay (IJCSM, Vol. 10, No. 2, May 2012).